yenicelik/stock-embeddings/next_steps/actionable_items.md

 - [ ] Compare to RNNs (David)

 - [ ] e.g. f_0 in Table I is left undefined (I am guessing it is 0.0087) and unmotivated (Kostas, Thomas)
-- [ ] it is said that the task is classification but is it binary (up or down) or multiclass (up by 1-5 points, up by 6-10 points etc.)? ->Finally mentioned in V.B (David)
 - [ ] The reshuffling and r* stuff is not explained very well.
 (Thomas, Kostas, Miller)
 - [ ] A verb is missing in the sentence "On the other hand by the reshuffling..."
 (Thomas, Kostas, Miller)

 - [ ] Selected features are not given 0_0???? what does this mean? --> Unclear what the TA meant by this I think.
 - [ ] Do not apply earthquake selection on features, but on input (i.e. no feature-engineering)!
-(Thomas, David)
+(Thomas, David) Be more explicit that this is done on both input and on other features, and that the correlaiton measure can choose amongst those!

 - [ ] Visualize a time-series model for the benchmarks (i.e. tickers which say "up"/"down") (David, Lukas)
 - [ ] Check if there's survivorship bias in the data.
 (Kostas, Thomas)

+### Done

-- [ ] Add a section: Literature research.
+- [x] Add a section: Literature research.
 It exists already here and there, but a more elaborate version would be nice (Lukas)

-### Done
+- [x] Extract trained embeddings?
+(David)
+- [x] Provide a more detailed analysis on the stock embeddings. (i.e. take code from word embeddings to visualize, and just visualize them).
+(David)

+- [x] Check what different embedding sizes produce (i.e. another table?)
+(David)
+- [x] it is said that the task is classification but is it binary (up or down) or multiclass (up by 1-5 points, up by 6-10 points etc.)? ->Finally mentioned in V.B (David)
+- [x] Implement model saving and model restore?
+(David)
 - [x] Specifically what is the input?
 (David)
 - [x] What do the dimensions look like?
 (David)
 - [x] Elaborate on the motivation of the stock embeddings.
 Explain intuitively, why stock embeddings should help.
 What is the motivation to use stock embeddings?
 (David)